emolch/win10box/README.md

 - This post on [How to setup a Windows VM...](https://beenje.github.io/blog/posts/how-to-setup-a-windows-vm-to-build-conda-packages) helped for the initial setup.
-- It is important to install the old 2017 version of *Buld Tools for Visual Studio* if you want to build Python packages for Conda.
+- It is important to install the old 2017 version of *Build Tools for Visual Studio* if you want to build Python packages for Conda.
 - You can configure VirtualBox to either provide RDP or VNC, use `vinagre` as client on Linux.